cambridge-cares/TheWorldAvatar/BIMCesiumVisualisation/README.md

 # Instructions
 ## Pre-Requisite
 ### 1. Create a Python virtual environment and install required packages (in Windows):
-> Note that a virtual environment has already been created with the required packages within the repository: `<bimvenv>`

 1) Open `cmd` terminal and navigate into the `ifcto3Dtilesnext` folder within the project's root repository folder (referred to as `<root>` in the following) ie `<root>\ifcto3Dtilesnext`

 2) Create virtual environment `<venv_name>` using venv (`python` command might need to be replaced with `py` depending on whether Python is specified in system's `PATH` variables):